 Q: What pipe material is best for outdoor use?

-Q: Are cast-iron pipes still used?
+Q: Are cast-iron pipes still used in 2025?

 Q: How can I maintain my plumbing system?